318 Sydney Road,

 In 1934, architects Herbert & Wilson were engaged to revamp the building with a modest Art Deco style.

 In 1974, the sale was recorded for Bill Glass who bought the Balgowlah Theatre for $130,000.
 He installed new seating, sound and upgraded the screen.
 He planned to screen old time movies, much as the former Metro Theatre in Manly had done operating as the Silver Screen.

-The Manly Daily reported the closure of the Balgowlah Theatre in 1985.
+The Manly Daily reported the closure of the Balgowlah Theatre on 27th March 1985.
 Lessee Dawn Leyden said the operating costs were just too high, and the property went up for auction.
 The last programme was a Clint Eastwood double bill “Tightrope” and “City Heat”.
 The building was demolished and a mixed retail/commercial mini-plaza now occupies the site.

 Just login to your account and subscribe to this theater.